-Supplements – Many over-the-counter nutrition supplements have been used for treatment of OA.
+Supplements: Many over-the-counter nutrition supplements have been used for osteoarthritis treatment.
 Most lack good research data to support their effectiveness and safety.
-Among the most widely used are glucosamine/chondroitin sulfate, calcium and vitamin D, and omega-3 fatty acids.
+Among the most widely used are calcium, vitamin D and omega-3 fatty acids.
 To ensure safety and avoid drug interactions, consult your doctor or pharmacist before using any of these supplements.
 This is especially true when you are combining these supplements with prescribed drugs.

 There is no cure for OA, but you can manage how it affects your lifestyle.
 Some tips include:

 You might want to work with a physical therapist or occupational therapist to learn the best exercises and to choose arthritis assistive devices.